jamesNicholasRyan/Battleships/README.md

 In similar fashion, I created a **flashText** *function* that worked in a similar way, instead it takes in a *string* argument, rather than a *className*.

 ## End Game

 Everytime a turn starts, I would run code to check whether either player has lost all their ships.
-If this condition is met, both boards are locked and the winner is announced.
+If this condition is met, both boards are locked, and the winner is announced.
 Once this is complete, the player is given the option to save their score to Windows Local Storage:
 ```JS
 function endGame() {
   zAxisBlocker2.classList.add('zAxisOn')